Try our free ROI calculator. Discover your site's revenue potential.

 If you are a more experienced developer, Google also has an open-source robots library that you can use to manage your robots.txt file locally on your computer.

-What Can Happen to Your Website’s SEO if a robots.txt File Is Broken or Missing?
+What Happens to Your Site’s SEO if a Robots.txt File Is Broken or Missing?

 If your robots.txt file is broken or missing, it can cause search engine crawlers to index pages that you don’t want them to.
 This can eventually lead to those pages being ranked in Google, which is not ideal.
 It may also result in site overload as crawlers try to index everything on your website.